Sexual disorders, dysfunctions, and paraphilias (atypical sexual interests) can impact your everyday functioning and enjoyment of sex.

 If you find yourself preoccupied with sexual urges or thoughts, and it’s impacting your relationships and your ability to function, it might be a sign of something more serious.

 There is no formal diagnosis of sex addiction in the DSM-5.
-However, many experts call this condition compulsive sexual behavior disorder or hypersexuality.
+However, many experts explain symptoms of sex addiction as compulsive sexual behavior disorder or hypersexuality.

 Having an honest conversation with a healthcare professional can help if you’re experiencing challenging sexual thoughts or behavior.